 Through our Sanctuary of Hope, we minister to the spiritual needs of those that we serve in our inner-city neighborhood that are looking to Christianity for a faith solution.
 As a diverse community of Christ-Followers, we welcome those suffering from the constant grind of poverty and hardship.
 We are a safe place where they can believe and belong.
 We are not simply a place where the poor are served, but a place where they can serve.
 We are a church for the poor, by the poor, with the poor, and of the poor.
 We are a place where misfits fit.

 Echo of His Call Ministries carries out the God-given responsibility and ministry in and through the various regional, national, and International Associate offices which helps us to carry out the vision and mission faithfully nearly for the past five decades.
 The coordination and synergy of the ministers who serve in various capacities and responsibilities helped us to translate what God had placed in the heart of His servant Rev. S. Sam Selva Raj.
-The following are the list of National Mission Centers that coordinates the functioning of the Echo of His Call Ministries.
+We have National Mission Centers that coordinate the administration of the Echo of His Call Ministries.
 These centers serve as a vital link with the headquarters and help in the dissemination of the gospel in the remotest corners of this land and beyond.